qkzk/fm/readme.md

 - Drag and drop files (requires dragon-drop installed) with Alt+D
 - Trash a file with X, open the trash with Alt+o. x to remove permanently, enter to restore.
 Wipe the trash with Alt+x.
 - Toggle the tree view with t.
 Fold folders with z.
 Unfold every folder with Z, fold every folder with Alt+z.
+- Open and mount encrypted devices.
+Open the menu with Shift+e, mount with m, unmount with u.

 Most of those features are inspired by ranger and alternatives (Midnight commander), the look and feel by dired.